 Boiler pressure relief valve dripping

-Find a Gas Safe engineer near you →⚠️ The pressure relief valve (PRV) is a safety device.
+Post a job — we'll find you an engineer →⚠️ The pressure relief valve (PRV) is a safety device.
 Do not cap off or block the discharge pipe — it prevents boiler explosion under overpressure conditions.
 If the PRV discharges scalding water, do not stand near the discharge pipe.

 Not sure if this matches your problem?